 White Owls are a brand of cigar that can be purchased by the pack in a variety of flavors, though it's unlikely that the tobacco is really their selling point in this instance.
 Being that "broccoli" has been slang for marijuana since the 90's, the cigars might have been handed out to be emptied of tobacco and filled with another herb favored by partygoers.
 Of course, the party coordinators would plead ignorance of their use for said purpose if ever pressed to justify why they'd hand them out in the first place.

 TO BE CLEAR: No news report has suggested that Caden Nieneker was in any way intoxicated at the time of his death.
-Neither I nor the firm are alleging that he partook of any intoxicants.
-I respectfully submit that it is a possibility, given their availability and the event's festive atmosphere, but I do not presume to suggest it as definite.
+Neither I nor the firm are alleging in any way that he partook of intoxicants while attending the party.

 Caden allegedly contacted his parents later in the night and told them that the event had turned violent, with broken furniture and thrown glassware, and that he and his friends were leaving.
 He was a passenger in a car with two others when it veered off the road and hit a tree near the 8700 block of TX Highway 71.